 Furthermore, notice that each iteration is equal to the calculation of the capacity of a point-to-point (block-diagonal) MIMO channel.
 Water-filling is known to be optimal in this setting, and in Appendix II we show that the water-filling solution is the unique solution.
-Therefore, by [18, p.
-228], [1, Ch.
-2.7], the block coordinate ascent algorithm converges because at each step of the algorithm there is a unique maximizing solution.
+Therefore, by [18, pg.
+228] [1, Chapter 2.7], the block coordinate ascent algorithm converges because at each step of the algorithm there is a unique maximizing solution.
 Thus, the iterative water-filling algorithm given in Section V converges to the maximum sum rate when K = 2.

 However, rather surprisingly, this algorithm does not always converge to the optimum when K > 2, and the algorithm can even lead to a strict decrease in the objective function.
-In Sections VI-IX, we provide modified versions of this algorithm that do converge for all K.
+In the following sections, we provide modified versions of this algorithm that do converge for all K.